AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 If necessary, make any transformation changes necessary for the external back-office application's formatting in the `transformData` function in the `transformer.js` file.

-### Preprocess data

-Any preprocessing needed before calling the external back-office application API can be implemented in the `preProcess` function in the `pre.js` file.

 ### Connect to the back-office application

 Define the connection information in the `sendData` function in the `sender.js` file.
 Include all the authentication and connection information in the `sender.js` file or an extracted file outside `index.js`.